sorens/recipes/README.md

 # Recipes

 This is a collection of recipes I've borrowed, created or adapted over the years.
-To make it easier to share recipes, I post them online for all to use.
+To make it easier to share recipes, I am postint them on Github for anyone to reference.

 * :green_salad: [Grandma's Ante Pasta](recipes/ante_pasta.md)
 * :cookie: [Grandma's Lace Cookie](recipes/lace_cookie.md)